-Illinois Rep Adam Kinzinger Censured By LaSalle County GOP For Trump Impeachment Vote
+Illinois Rep. Adam Kinzinger Censured By LaSalle County GOP For Trump Impeachment Vote

 According to Committee Chairman Larry Smith, there had been an outpouring from Illinois Republicans expressing their frustration with Kinzinger's recent activities.

-For his part, Smith decried the 42-year-old’s statements and actions against the former president, opining that his anti-Trump maneuvering has “opened a Pandora’s Box of criticism.”
+Per Politico, Kinzinger spokesperson Maura Gillespie sharply criticized the efforts of Smith and his fellow GOP lawmakers.

-Per Politico, Kinzinger spokesperson Maura Gillespie sharply criticized the efforts of Smith and company, saying “While Capitol Police Officer [Brian] Sicknick was being honored in state for his ultimate sacrifice — defending our democracy — the LaSalle County GOP was condemning Congressman Kinzinger for trying to hold the president accountable for the actions that led to his death.”
+"While Capitol Police Officer [Brian] Sicknick was being honored in state for his ultimate sacrifice — defending our democracy — the LaSalle County GOP was condemning Congressman Kinzinger for trying to hold the president accountable for the actions that led to his death," she said.

-As shared previously by The Inquisitr, Kinzinger isn’t just receiving criticism from his constituents and colleagues who continue to back Trump, he has also been targeted by members of his own family.
-During an appearance on Meet the Press on Sunday, the Bloomington, Illinois product revealed that his father’s cousin had sent him multiple letters saying that he was disowned.
+As shared by The Inquisitr, Kinzinger isn't just receiving criticism from his constituents and colleagues who continue to back Trump; he has also been targeted by members of his own family.
+During an appearance on Meet the Press on Sunday, the Bloomington, Illinois, product revealed that his father's cousin had sent him multiple letters saying that he was disowned.
 The relative further accused Kinzinger of being possessed by the devil.

 While the LaSalle committee took action against Kinzinger, he has not been universally denounced in his district.
-The equivalent party group in neighboring Grundy County reportedly voted against censure, with 11 members voting no while only two supported the resolution, per a tweet from Capitol Fax‘s Rich Miller.
+The equivalent party group in neighboring Grundy County reportedly voted against censure, with 11 members voting no and only two supporting the resolution, per a tweet from Capitol Fax's Rich Miller.

 Wyoming Rep. Liz Cheney has also been subjected to criticism from within, as Florida Rep. Matt Gaetz has called for the GOP's third-ranking House member to be ousted from her leadership position.
 While he had a measure of support in the endeavor, that effort ultimately failed in a Wednesday vote.